broninx/rsc_iota_imp/contracts/bet/README.md

 - Confirmation that the declared winner's address matches either of the two registered player addresses
 - Authentication that the function caller holds the designated oracle role

 Upon successful validation of all assertions, the function initiates the bet resolution process.
-This involves the [unpack](https://docs.iota.org/developer/iota-101/move-overview/structs-and-abilities/struct#Unpacking-a-Stuct) the bet instance to close it and the transfer of the entirety of the wager amount to the winner’s address via the [public_transfer](https://docs.iota.org/references/framework/testnet/iota-framework/transfer#function-public_transfer) function.
+This involves the [unpacking](https://docs.iota.org/developer/iota-101/move-overview/structs-and-abilities/struct#Unpacking-a-Stuct) of bet instance to close it and then transfer the entirety of the wager amount to the winner’s address via the [public_transfer](https://docs.iota.org/references/framework/testnet/iota-framework/transfer#function-public_transfer) function (Transfer ownership of `wager` to `winner`).

 #### Timeout